 Tlf: 35 32 28 98 (mon-thurs)

-It is election time at the University of Copenhagen!
-Here is your guide to what it is about, what you can vote for, who can be candidates and how you can vote
+Election time at the University of Copenhagen: Here is what it is about, who you can vote for, and how you can vote

-Time to exercise your democratic rights and elect representatives.
-But what is the, what-cha-ma-call-it, Board … and the Academic Councils?
-Worry not – the University Post is here to tell you all about it.
+But what is the Board … and what on earth are the Academic Councils?
+This is to tell you all about it.

 The Board consists of 11 members, five of which are elected by staff and students.
-The technical-administrative staff (the so-called TAP’s) have one representative on the Board, while the scientific staff (the VIP’s, which in Danish really means ‘Scientific Staff’, and not ‘Very Important Persons’) and the students have two each.
+The technical-administrative staff (the so-called TAP’s) have one representative on the Board, while the scientific staff (the VIP’s) and the students each have two.

 TAP and VIP representatives are elected for a four-year period and are allowed to stay in office for up to eight years.
 The student reps are elected for two years with a max period of four years.
 One student rep is elected each year.

-Each faculty of the University has an Academic Council, advising the Deans (the heads of faculties) on funding, research, education and strategy.
+Each Faculty at the University has an Academic Council, advising the Deans (the heads of faculties) on funding, research, education and strategy.

 The Councils are responsible for offering PhD’s and doctorates, as well as recommending people to the committees that appoint lecturers and professors.